georgian-io/LLM-Finetuning-Toolkit/falcon/README.md

 <u> Insight: </u>

-We can see that Falcon-7B does a significantly better job when compared to other models on a sample size as low as ~250!
+We can see that Falcon-7B does a better job when compared to other models on a sample size as low as ~250!
 At roughly 50% of training samples, Distilbert and Bert finally catch-up to Falcon-7B, making Falcon-7B a great candidate to consider in low-data situations.

 #### Summarization ####